-Tier 3A: Origin and destination Tier 3B: Full flight trajectory generated varies between phases of flight, and that fuel burn is related to flight distance (i.e. aircraft Calculates fuel burnt and emissions throughout the full trajectory of each flight segment, using aircraft and engine-specific aerodynamic performance information.
-The use of this method requires sophisticated computer models.
+Tier 3A: Origin and destination Tier 3B: Full flight trajectory Takes into account that the amount of emission s Calculates fuel burnt and emissions throughout the generated varies between phases of flight, and that t full trajectory of each flight segment, using aircraft fuel burn is related to flight distance (i.e. aircra and engine-specific aerodynamic performance use a higher amount of fuel per distance for the e information.
+The use of this method requires LTO cycle compared to the cruise phase). sophisticated computer models.